amiraZakaria/Breast-Cancer-detection/README.md

 # Breast-Cancer-detection

-Classfication using regression ML algorithm applied to Breast Cancer dataset to predict whether a tumor is benign or malignant
+Classfication using logistic regression ML algorithm applied to Breast Cancer dataset to predict whether a tumor is benign or malignant

 # Description